wpmetabox/docsv2/docs/extensions/mb-custom-post-type.md

 [create_posts]           => 'edit_books'
 ```

-And thanks to `map_meta_cap`, standard admin role is able to edit the posts types.
+And thanks to `map_meta_cap`, the admin role can edit the posts types.

 ### Block templates with MB Blocks

 Sometimes you want to load default blocks created by [MB Blocks](/extensions/mb-blocks/) when creating a new post.
-Block templates allow to specify a default initial state for an editor session.
+Block templates allow specifying a default initial state for an editor session.
 Use the argument `template` when registering the post type:

 `'template'              => [
     ['meta-box/{$block_id}']